fcrownarisk/Neuron/README.md

 to activate the whole neuron

     x^7 + a * x^3 + b * x^2 + c * x + 1 = 0
-It suppose to be a statement: a = w1, b = w2 , c = w3,So that
+It suppose to be a statement: a = w1, b = w2 , c = w3
-we could activate the entire neural network by typing
+So that we could activate the entire neural network by typing

     x^7 + w1 * x^3 + w2 * x^2 + w3 * x + 1 = 0
     y^7 + w1 * y^3 + w2 * y^2 + w3 * y + 1 = 0